Tuesday, October 28, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Hardware specifications: Synology DS925+ vs. DS923+.

-Synology DS925+ vs. DS923+: Possibly a downgrade
+Synology DS925+ vs. DS923+: Not decidedly an upgrade

 The two share similar processing power.
 The new server features a slightly more powerful (but older) CPU, and both support the same type and amount of RAM.